shawcohn/cheezcap-auto-git-commit/README.md

 cheezcap-auto-git-commit
 ========================

-Automatically commits changes when CheezCap input is changed and saved.
+The code that allows you to automatically commit changes when CheezCap input is changed will be posted here.